Umesh Yadav has been successful against Australia A with his all-round performance © Getty Images

 The likely Indian line-up for the Test at Lord’s will be: Murali Vijay, Umesh Yadav, Ravichandran Ashwin, Bhuvneshwar Kumar, Stuart Binny, Mohammed Shami, Cheteshwar Pujara, Virat Kohli, MS Dhoni (c&wk), Ajinkya Rahane, Shikhar Dhawan.

-(Fish Fingers and Custard is the pen name of a would-be comedian who tries his best to be taken seriously and inadvertently fails in the process.
+(David Sidrat is the pen name of a would-be comedian who tries his best to be taken seriously and inadvertently fails in the process.
 He doesn’t quite see the irony of his life yet.
 He can’t figure out Twitter, and does not know what a Face Book is.
-He can be found on neither platform for obvious reasons)
+He can therefore be found on neither platform)